 As natural levels of pregnenolone fall, ensuring optimal levels may represent an essential addition to every adult’s cognitive wellness program.

 Substantial evidence from animal studies suggests that neurosteroid levels, including pregnenolone, diminish with advancing age.

 As pregnenolone is the parent compound of other vital neurosteroids such as dehydroepiandrosterone (DHEA), declining levels of pregnenolone could leave brain cells increasingly vulnerable to damage, such as overstimulation by neurotransmitters like glutamate.

 In fact, scientists have proposed that levels of neurosteroids such as pregnenolone could serve as biological “markers” of cognitive aging in laboratory animals, allowing us to examine the age-related impact of each neurosteroid on learning and memory.

 Some human studies have also shown a link between neurosteroid levels (especially DHEA) and cognitive function, although more research is still needed.

-Many physicians and scientists believe that restoration of pregnenolone to youthful levels is a major step in the treatment of aging and symptoms of aging.
+Many physicians and scientists believe that the restoration of pregnenolone to youthful levels is a significant step in the treatment of aging and symptoms of aging.